Empire: Total War: Campaign

 Changes in government may occur during the campaign, for example as a consequence of a rise in republicanism.
 The United States may only come into existence if the ruling British Empire is unable to maintain social order.
 In addition, nations with highly unpopular governments and a history of workers' unrest may experience revolutions similar to the French Revolution.
 When the middle or upper classes become disenchanted with a current government, a civil war or revolt may occur.
 Upon revolution, the player can choose to side with the rebels or with the loyalists.
 The type of government selected by the player will determine how other factions view the player and influence their diplomatic relations.
-While religion no longer plays a central role (as in Medieval II: Total War), it is still important in helping bring under control newly captured regions and in influencing diplomatic relations between nations.

-Factions will have varying objectives as their victory conditions, such as establishing successful colonies and trade routes, and controlling specified regions.

 In January 2009, after the delay of the release of Empire: Total War, the addition of a full campaign multiplayer mode was unveiled.
 The technology to create a multiplayer campaign game was not available in previous Total War games, and the extended development, due to the delayed release, allowed the Creative Assembly to implement the underlying technology for such a mode in Empire: Total War.
 On 7 December 2009 Sega released keys for a beta multiplayer campaign where two players could play online together as separate nations.
 Eventually, due to the incomplete and buggy nature of the beta alongside other development focuses, it was cancelled, never being fully patched into the game.
 In 2013, CA's community team released some additional keys for fans of the game, so they could play the incomplete multiplayer beta.
 Even after the closing date at the end of 2013, beta keys for the campaign was still available from Sega customer support.